temporalio/documentation/docs/java-implementing-workflows.md

 Calling a method on this interface invokes an activity that implements this method.
 An activity invocation synchronously blocks until the activity completes, fails, or times out.
-Even if activity execution takes a few months, the workflow code still sees it as a single synchronous invocation.
+Even if activity execution takes a few months, the Workflow code still sees it as a single synchronous invocation.
-It doesn't matter what happens to the processes that host the workflow.
+It doesn't matter what happens to the processes that host the Workflow.
 The business logic code just sees a single method call.

 ```java